-Two full day workshops take place on Saturdays at UCC in October and November
+Two full day workshops take place on Saturdays at UCC/BHSC in October and November 2020

-There will be an introductory Canvas* training session at U.C.C. or available on-line in advance of course start date.
-There will be 2 study days (12 hrs) delivered (held on Saturdays - dates of which will be confirmed) plus allow 4-6 hrs per week x 12 weeks distance learning – reading courses material and participating in online discussion board.
+There will be an introductory Canvas* training session at U.C.C. or available on-line in advance of the course start date.
+There will be 2 study days (12 hrs) delivered (held on Saturdays - dates of which will be confirmed) plus 4-6 hour per week x 12 weeks on-line distance learning, including reading course material and participating in an on-line discussion group.

-*Blackboard is an online learning environment available to all staff and students in UCC.
+* Canvas is an on-line learning environment available to all staff and students in U.C.C.

 The Department of General Practice Continuing Professional Development modules are designed for General Practitioners and Practice Nurses working in primary care.
 Admission to the module(s) will be subject to internal university approval processes on the recommendation of the Head of the Department of General Practice.

 A minimum of 15 students is required for the course to run.
 There is a maximum quota applicable to this course.
 Applicants are advised to register an interest in the course in the first instance with the Department of General Practice.
 This course is focused on the learning needs for GPs/Practice Nurses/Podiatrists/Dietitians working in Primary care The course is primarily aimed at GP and PN applicants.

 Applicants must provide evidence of current registration with the relevant professional regulatory body (for example, the Irish Medical Council, the Nursing and Midwifery Board of Ireland (active registration) CORU, Pharmaceutical Society of Ireland).
 Applicants not registered with one of the above professional bodies must provide evidence of a level 8 qualification in a relevant health care discipline.